sunpy/ndcube/joss_paper/paper.md

 and declination, helioprojective latitude and longitude, etc.) make it a succinct, standardized and powerful way to relate array axes to the physical coordinate types they represent.

-However, while there exist Python packages for handling N-D array operations -- e.g. numpy [@numpy], dask [@dask], etc. -- and others for supporting WCS coordinate transformations -- e.g. astropy [@astropy], gWCS [@gWCS] -- currently only ndcube treats them in a combined, self-consistent way.
+There are mature Python packages for handling N-D array operations -- e.g. numpy [@numpy], dask [@dask], etc. -- and others for supporting WCS coordinate transformations -- e.g. astropy [@astropy], gWCS [@gWCS].
+However, none treat data and coordinates in a combined, self-consistent way.
+The closest alternative to ndcube is xarray [@xarray].
+However xarray has been developed for the requirements and conventions of the geosciences which, although similar to those of astronomy in concept, are sufficiently different in construction to cause significant friction.
+Crucially, xarray does not currently support WCS coordinate transformations.
+Tools that do support WCS-based coordinate-aware data analysis, such as the SunPy [@sunpy] Map class for 2-D images of the Sun, tend to have APIs specific to particular combinations of dimensions, physical types, coordinate systems and WCS implementations.
+This limits their broader utility and makes the combined analysis of different types of data more difficult.
+It also inhibits collaboration by putting technical barriers between sub-fields of astronomy.

+ndcube overcomes these challenges via its design policy that all functionalities and APIs must be agnostic to the number of dimensions and coordinate types they represent.
+Moreover, ndcube's employment of the AstroPy WCS API makes it agnostic to the underlying WCS implementation, e.g. FITS-WCS, gWCS, etc.

 # The Role of ndcube and its Features